 - Only bottled water and headlights are allowed inside the caves

 - If necessary to walk on flowstones, remove any muddy boots or slippers

 - Recognize cave deposits that may be damaged by walking or crawling over them

-- Do not touch the rock formations if unnecessary because they will impede it’s growth
+- Do not touch the rock formations if unnecessary because it may impede its growth

 - Avoid vandalism